Monday, April 25, 2022

 “These signs will accompany those who believe: in my name they will drive out demons, they will speak new languages.
 They will pick up serpents with their hands, and if they drink any deadly thing, it will not harm them.
 They will lay hands on the sick, and they will recover.”
 Mark 16:17–18

 Did Jesus mean this literally?
 Yes.
 He certainly did.
 And throughout the history of the Church we have seen great miracles and mighty deeds performed by His followers in His name as God willed it in various times and places.
 So, yes, He meant what He said.

 But there is also another level of meaning we should not miss.
 Though this is not literally going to be lived out by everyone who believes, it will be lived out according to a deeper and spiritual meaning.

 First, the evil one is real and is constantly trying to frighten us and overwhelm us.
-But, by analogy, the evil one is like a 3 pound dog who has a vicious and obnoxious bark, and little bite.
-The “barking” may be frightening at times, but the power of Christ is like a steel-toed boot that can easily handle this menace.
+But, by analogy, the evil one is like a 3-pound dog who has a vicious and obnoxious bark, and little bite.
+The “barking” may be frightening at times, but the power of Christ is like a steel-toed shoe that can easily handle this menace.

 Second, we are called to “speak new languages” in that we are called to communicate the words and truth of God in a way that is beyond our natural abilities.
 We are called to speak and communicate in the language of God and to become His mouth for a world in need.

 Third, there will be many struggles we face in this life.
 Not only from the evil one, but also from the world and from our own distorted struggles.
 Again, Jesus promises the grace to overcome the many dangers and struggles we will face in life if we but let Him.